 3 Signalling of pointer to rule and rule MG-remotely provisioned

-From an analysis of the DPI scenarios it can be determined that the breadth and complexity of the scenarios do not lend themselves to option "1.1 Explicit rule in native H.248 syntax".
+From an analysis of the DPI scenarios (Appendix II) it can be determined that the breadth and complexity of the scenarios do not lend themselves to option 1.1.
 Using multiple properties and multiple Contexts/Termination would be problematic and overly complex.

 This leaves options 1.2, 2 and 3 as a possible means to signal policy rules for the illustrated scenarios.
-In terms of signalling the Contributors believe that option 2 and 3 are essentially the same as they are simple pointers to an existing rule set.
-Therefore the choice is between carrying the rule set in a H.248 command or carrying a pointer to the rule set in a H.248 command.
+In terms of signalling, option 2 and 3 are essentially the same as they are simple pointers to an existing rule set.
+These three options are all supported by the instruction rule base package (clause 7).

 In order to make this choice one must consider how the rule set is specified (i.e. what is the policy specification language (PSL)?) and what framework it is specified in.
 In order to determine an appropriate PSL the candidate PSLs must be compared to the scenario list to see if the functionality can be supported.

-Where possible the Contributors favour an approach of trying to utilise an existing PSL for H.248.DPI rather than defining a new language.
-Considerable effort and expertise has already been invested in the specification of such languages and the Contributors believe that Q.3/16 would not necessarily be the appropriate place to specify a new PSL.
-Small additions or modifications may be needed in order to fit the PSL with H.248.
-Whilst the Contributors do not see the specification of a completely new PSL in H.248.DPI they do believe that preferentially a single PSL should be used by H.248.DPI.
+Preferentially a single PSL should be used by H.248 applications using this Recommendation.
 This would increase interoperability between implementations.

-As mentioned by the H.248.DPI living list there are a number of existing PSLs that may be applicable for deep packet inspection, e.g. XML, Perl Regular Expression, POSIX regular expressions, JAVA script, etc. An analysis of these aspects shows that, whilst these could be utilised to create a filter to parse an input, none has been exclusively designed for the task of DPI.

-There are other PSLs (both open source and proprietary) that are related to or exclusively designed for DPI.
-For an example of a proprietary system is Procera's DRDL (http://www.proceranetworks.com/products/drdl-technology.html).
-Many telecommunication vendors have their own PSLs for DPI.
-It is unlikely that a single vendor's implementation would be accepted thus adopting an open source approach has merit.
+It is expected that H.248 profile specification will define allowed PSLs for the particular network operation.

-An example of an open source system is SNORT (http://www.snort.org/).
+An example of an open source system is SNORT [b-SNORT], see next clause.